 Teens in grades six to 12 are welcome for an afternoon with the experts from Renaissance Salon, who’ll share tips and help.
 Teens will make a facial scrub to take home and will receive other products to refresh the skin and welcome spring.

-The weekly American History class offered by Marian University at the Fond du Lac Public Library continues weekly through March as it marches through our nation’s early years.
+The wildly popular weekly American History class offered by Marian University at the Fond du Lac Public Library will conclude in April with five classes, marching through to 1865.
 Classes meet at 6 p.m.
 The schedule:

 April 2: Revolution and early national period styles and regionalism, Part one

 Throughout April, the Fond du Lac Public Library will waive $1 in overdue fines for each donation of a nonperishable food item to celebrate Money Smart Week (April 5-12) and National Library Week (April 13-19) and to support local food pantries.